What is a Close Ended Question?

 Why is the difference Important?

-As previously mentioned, the notable difference between these two question types lies in the data they collect.
-If your project requires you to harness large scale quantitative data, then close ended questions are more likely what you’ll need to employ.
+As previously mentioned, the main difference between these two question types lies in the data they collect.
+If your project requires quantitative data, then you’ll more likely need close ended questions.

 Pros of Close Ended Questions